types of real estate + construction finance

 Strategic & Institutional Equity

-Do commercial bank offer green, social or other specialty financing?
+“What about the large commercial lenders?
+Do they offer green, social or other preferential financing?

-While commercial banks can offer access to incentivized and program-based financing, these products are rarely a core part of their business model.
-As a result, many bankers may not be fully aware of the full range of options their institution can support, and the responsibility for researching, identifying, and assembling applicable programs ultimately sits with the borrower.
+Commercial banks may offer access to incentivized and program-based financing, but it is rarely a core part of their business model.
+As a result, many of the loan originators/underwriters are unaware of the program.
+The responsibility for researching, identifying, and asking for the specific program, mostly sits with the borrower.